buildpacks/rfcs/text/0000-scriptless-buildpacks.md

 - The inline buildpack approach described in the Project Descriptor RFC helps solve this problem too, but still requires the scripts.
 - Instead of tables under `buildpack`, we could use top-level `[detect]` and `[build]` tables.
 This matches the top-level `[[order]]` and `[[stacks]]` tables, but might cause confusion because these represent very different concepts.

+## Layer Alternatives

+The approach described above has two drawbacks:

+1. The comparison of the old layer metadata to the current layer metadata to determine if the layer should be rebuilt (and thus it's scripts rerun) is magic/smarts.
+1. The positional arguments to the script(s) require that the layer name be repeated.
+1. The positional arguments to the script(s) let them to easily (accidentally?) access the wrong layer.

+For these reasons we should consider the following alternatives:

+### Using a Single Build Script

+We could remove the script (or `inline`) field from the `layers` table while keeping the other fields.
+This would require that all operations be performed in a single `[buildpack.build] inline` script.

+The drawback of this approach is that it prevents us from magically checking the layer metadata and avoiding rerunning a particular layer's logic in the build script.
+It also still allows a user to access the wrong layer, but this is no different than a normal buildpack.

+### Restricting Layer Access in Scripts

+We could change the positional arguments passed to the `[[buildpack.build.layers]] inline` script so that the `$1` is scoped to the specific layer being acted upon.
+In this way, it would prevent users from accidentally accessing the wrong layer, and from repeating the layer name in the script.

 # Prior Art
 [prior-art]: #prior-art